IqraIshfaq14/Movie_Portfolio_Project/README.md

 # Movie_Portfolio_Project
 Analyzing three decades of movie data.
 ## Context
-Is the movie industry dying? is Netflix the new entertainment king?
-Those were the first questions that lead me to create a dataset focused on movie revenue and analyze it over the last decades.
-But, why stop there?
-There are more factors that intervene in this kind of thing, like actors, genres, user ratings and more.
-And now, anyone with experience (you) can ask specific questions about the movie industry, and get answers.
+Is the movie industry thriving or facing challenges?
+Has Netflix emerged as the dominant force in entertainment?
+These questions sparked my interest and led me to create a dataset analyzing movie revenues over the years.
+In this project, I specifically focused on visualizing the correlation between a movie's gross earnings and its budget.
+Additionally, I used scatter plots to further explore the relationship between these two key variables.
+But the analysis doesn't stop there; by considering other factors such as actors, genres, and user ratings, anyone (like you) can dive deeper into the film industry and uncover valuable insights.
 ## Content
 There are 6820 movies in the dataset (220 movies per year, 1986-2016).
 Each movie has the following attributes:
 budget: the budget of a movie.
 Some movies don't have this, so it appears as 0